Title

 Republic Act No. 8718 grants Baycomms Broadcasting Corporation a franchise to operate radio and television stations in the Philippines, subject to certain conditions and regulations, with the aim of providing commercial services and public interest programming.

-They must provide adequate public service time to the government for important public issues, maintain sound and balanced programming, assist in public information and education, conform to honest enterprise ethics, and avoid broadcasting obscene, indecent, false, or subversive content.
+It must provide adequate public service time to enable government reach on important public issues, provide at all times sound and balanced programming, assist public information and education functions, conform to ethics of honest enterprise, and not broadcast obscene/indecent content or deliberately false information/willful misrepresentation to the detriment of public interest, nor incite/encourage/assist subversive or treasonable acts.

-The President may temporarily take over or suspend operations during times of war, rebellion, public peril, calamity, emergency, disaster, or disturbance of peace and order, with due compensation to the grantee.
+In times of war, rebellion, public peril, calamity, emergency, disaster, or disturbance of peace and order, the President may temporarily take over and operate the stations/facilities, temporarily suspend their operation for public safety/security/welfare, or authorize temporary use/operation by any government agency upon due compensation to the grantee.

-The franchise shall be ipso facto revoked if the grantee fails to commence operations within one (1) year from NTC permit approval, fails to operate continuously for two (2) years, or fails to commence operations within three (3) years from the effectivity of the Act.
+The term is 25 years from the date of effectivity unless sooner revoked or cancelled.
+It is deemed ipso facto revoked if the grantee fails to comply with: (1) commence operations within 1 year from approval of its NTC permit; (2) operate continuously for 2 years; and (3) commence operations within 3 years from the effectivity of the Act.

-The grantee must offer at least thirty percent (30%) of its outstanding capital stock in any Philippine securities exchange within five (5) years from achieving the status of a national broadcasting network (defined as operating three or more stations).
-Noncompliance results in ipso facto revocation.
+The grantee must offer at least 30% of outstanding capital stock (or higher percentage required by later law in an appropriate exchange) within 5 years from achieving status as a national broadcasting network.
+A national broadcasting network is defined as operating 3 or more radio and/or TV stations.
+Noncompliance renders the franchise ipso facto revoked.

-The grantee must submit an annual report to Congress on compliance with the franchise terms and operations within sixty (60) days after each year-end.
+The grantee must submit an annual report to Congress on compliance with franchise terms and on its operations within 60 days from the end of every year.

 Analyze Cases Smarter, Faster